 Tess brings extensive experience in operations management, information technology, communications, and organizational development to her leadership style.
 She received her Master of Public Administration from California State University, East Bay, and her Bachelor of Arts in Spanish from the University of California at Davis.
 In her spare time, she hosts a loving and diverse community of hearts full of people, pets, and (suspected) extraterrestrials.

-Office Administrator and Facilities Coordinator, Alisa Gould Sugden
+Office Administrator, Alisa Gould Sugden

 Alisa has been the Office Administrator at UUCB since 2000.
 She was raised Unitarian by parents who helped found the UU Church in Davis.
 She delights in clarity and order, cats, living in CoHousing, farmer’s markets, walking with friends and family in the East Bay and in Southeast England, and singing in the Women’s Antique Vocal Ensemble (WAVE).

 Alisa provides general administrative functions for the office.
 She oversees the maintenance of the office space and informational areas.
 She provides administrative support to various leaders and standing committees.
 She maintains the database, and oversees the maintenance of the office equipment and supplies, and the system for administrative volunteers.

 Charis Domador, Connections Coordinator